-Janapar*, meaning journey in Armenian, is the love on a bike story of self unemployed creative nomad, Tom Allen.
-The journey begins in the ashes of the failed Ride Earth project, an off road around the world attempt with two friends.
+Janapar*, meaning journey in Armenian, is the love on a bike story of a self-unemployed creative nomad, Tom Allen.
+The journey begins in the ashes of the failed Ride Earth project, an off-road around-the-world attempt with two friends.
 As relations sour and the project crumbles, Tom discovers a new mission when he meets Tenny, an Armenian graphic designer.

 The book shares the story of the pair as they navigate the intricacies of cultural differences, companionship and cycling heavy bicycles long distances.
 It’s an uplifting story of a very personal journey.

-Moods of Future Joys is British adventurer Alastair Humphreys first book about his legendary four year round the war bike ride.
-This book is in many ways the inspiration for my own really big bike ride.
+Moods of Future Joys is British adventurer Alastair Humphreys first book about his legendary four year-round the world bike ride.
+This book was in many ways the inspiration for my own really big bike ride.
 I read this book between my European and Eurasia trips and it sparked my imagination with the many possibilities that lay ahead.

-There’s lots of practical insight about what it’s like to ride a bike for more tan four years, it includes lots of countries and possible route itineraries but most of all the book shares th personal story that unfolds as Al grapples with the excitement, frustrations, challenges and joy of an epic adventure.
+There’s lots of practical insight about what it’s like to ride a bike for more than four years.
+It includes lots of countries and possible route itineraries.
+But most of all the book shares the personal story that unfolds as Al grapples with the excitement, frustrations, challenges and joy of an epic adventure.